CarlosLRamirez/notes/content/Linux/20250527T0715-my-linux-upskill-challenge-day-7.md

 - I also looked at `error.log` — luckily, it was empty (which is a good sign 😅).

+---
-## appendix: Apache2 very basic setup
+## Appendix: Apache2 very basic setup

 - In Apache2, the default webpage files are located in `/var/www/html`